igorracca/trafficObjectsSegmentation_ENet/README.md

 **Important!**

-This is a simple project with purposes of visualization only.
+This is a simple project for visualization purposes only.

 ## Contributions